directus/directus/docs/extensions/hooks.md

 Use filter hooks when you want the hook to fire before the event.
 Use action hooks when you want the hook to fire after the event.

+Hooks can impact performance when not carefully implemented.
+Filter hooks happen before the event fires making them much more susceptible to performance issues.
+Hooks on `read` actions can also impact performance since single request can result in many database reads.

 ### Action

 An action event executes after a defined event and receives data related to the event.
 Use actions hooks when you need